-A positive integer $n \leq 40$ is the number of candidate piles.
-Each p_i is a string of characters B and W, representing the i-th candidate pile.
-B and W mean black and white boxes, respectively.
-They appear in the order in the pile, from bottom to top.
+The input consists of a single test case, formatted as follows.
+A positive integer $n \ (n \le 40)$ is the number of candidate piles.
+Each of the next n lines contains p_i : a string of characters 'B' and 'W', representing the i-th candidate pile.
+Here, 'B' and 'W' mean black and white boxes, respectively.
+The boxes appear in the order in the pile, from bottom to top.
 The number of boxes in a candidate pile does not exceed 40.